 Like all other types of investments, IRAs have the potential to grow over time.
 The two main ways an IRA can grow are through annual contributions and investment appreciation.
 However, there are limits to the annual contribution amounts allowed and not all investments are successful in the long term.
 Of course, this is based on a fixed rate of return of 8% for 10 years in a row.

+For those looking for an alternative to traditional investments, a Physical Gold IRA rollover may be a viable option.
 In real life, the stock market and its investments won't get such stable returns.
 You could see 25% growth in some years and losses of 15% in other years.
 Even so, 8% is the long-term ROI in the stock market, so that's a reasonable average to set as a target.
 Contributing to a traditional IRA can generate a current tax deduction and, in addition, allows for tax-deferred growth.

 While long-term savings in a Roth IRA may result in better after-tax returns, a traditional IRA can be an excellent alternative if you qualify for a tax deduction.
 Use this traditional IRA calculator to see how much you could save with a traditional IRA.
 The annual rate of return is the amount that investments in your Roth IRA make in a year.
 By default, the Roth IRA calculator uses a 6% rate of return, which should be adjusted to reflect the expected annual return on your investments.